Second Term Goals

 · Expand eco/cultural tourism funding and promotion.

-· Renegotiate Cab and TNC contracts enabling a living wage.
+· Renegotiate Cab and TNC (Uber, Lyft) contracts to help ensure these drivers can earn a living wage.

-· Assure that there continues to be expanding opportunities for minority and women-owned business at the airport.
+· Ensure that there continues to be expanding opportunities for minority and women-owned business at the airport.

 · Review of the Sustainable Airport Master Plan (SAMP)